Roman temple of Alcántara: Architecture

 Alcántara is a small votive temple in antis, rectangular, with a single camera or cell.
 The temple is constructed of granite.
 The entrance is flanked by two Tuscan columns and accessed by an exterior staircase, covered with a gabled roof made of slabs of stone, with a pediment with trim at the edges and a smooth tympanum without decoration.
-The bill is reminiscent of the Treasury of Athens at Delphi.
+The bill or peak of the facade is reminiscent of the Treasury of Athens at Delphi.
 The bridge and temple are built with granite blocks of equal size.

 Inscriptions

-Presented in the lintel of the temple are inscriptions (now are not original, but subsequent copies as the last makes clear) attesting to the dedication by the architect Gaius Julius Lacer to the Emperor Trajan.
+Presented in the lintel of the temple is an inscription (now not original, but a subsequent copy, as the last lines make clear), mostly in elegiac couplets, attesting to the dedication by the architect Gaius Julius Lacer to the Emperor Trajan.